Out of Many Scattered Things: Lady Stardust

 He could leave ‘em to hang.

-They are alone and they are weeping in their car, the kind of crying that will rip apart hydraulics in the chest, some essential tubing they could name if they were better with anatomy and not so good at math.
-This memory feels real to them, too real, realer than the rest and we can’t stay here; don’t follow it, don’t follow it down.
+They’re alone and weeping in their car, the kind of crying that can rip apart hydraulics in the chest, some essential tubing they could name if they were better with anatomy and not so good at math.
+This memory feels realer than the rest and, We can’t stay here; don’t follow it, don’t follow it down, they think.
 The wheel feels real beneath their hands and Evangeline.
 Evangeline.
-I’m losing everything to this is Lightcap and we’re a we and we can’t stay here is Serge but they’re splitting apart with a tearing feeling in her heart in her mind in her heart in her throat in her eyes in her chest and this at last is how they fly apart.
-It’s Lightcap’s throat that’s closing, Lightcap is the one who hears the words as words: don’t follow it; don’t follow it down.
+I’ll lose everything to this, is Lightcap and, We can’t stay here, is Serge but there’s a tearing feeling in their heart in their mind in her heart in her throat in her eyes in her chest and this at last is how they fly apart.
+It’s Lightcap’s throat that’s closing, Lightcap is the one who hears the words as words: Don’t follow it; don’t follow it down.
 But she already has.
 It isn’t real, Serge says, now beside her in the car; the space between them growing.
 It isn’t real, Cait.
 None of this, none of this is real.
 There are electrodes in his skin and Lightcap barely hears him over endless, endless counting.

 So where were The Spiders